 Pompey died on 28 September 48 BCE cut with the swords of his officers.
 People on the ship, seeing what was happening, quickly sailed away.

 On 2 October Caesar arrived in Alexandria.
 Theodotus went for a meeting with him, carrying Pompey’s head and his ring.
-Caesar, seeing the head of the rival, exploded with anger, ordered Theodotus to leave his ship immediately, and he cried himself and gave honour to the deceased, then ordering to build a proper monument.
-Pompey’s fortune after his death was estimated for seven hundred million sesterces.
+Caesar, seeing the head of the rival, exploded with anger, ordered Theodotus to leave his ship immediately, and he cried himself and gave honour to the deceased, then ordered to build a proper monument.
+Pompey’s fortune after his death was estimated at seven hundred million sesterces.